 Sierra is a travel blogger and photographer based in New York City who has an unhealthy obsession with London and spends way too much time on Instagram.
 She balances her day job with traveling as often as possible.
 Sierra travels and blogs in her spare time, enjoys pesto more than anyone probably should, and loves to write in the third person (just kidding).
 You can also follow her adventures on Facebook!

 How can we speak of cheap accommodations and not mention hostels?
 There are tons of dorms cheaper than the likes of Airbnb and homestay.
 It’s generally a fun environment with loads of youngsters, drinking and chatting.
 But it can be a bit too much when you try to adapt to 12 stranger’s sleeping/ non-sleeping habits.
 Personally, hostels can get too crazy when traveling long term.

 Still budget not cheap

 The accommodations mentioned above isn’t for everyone.
-For those that enjoy the anonymity of hotels, sites like Expedia have decent deals.
-My favorite would be Hotwire.
-The site provides you with the hotel’s location, star rating, and other specifications.
-However, it leaves out the actual hotel name so everything is pretty much a mystery.
-Who doesn’t like a good mystery?
-Especially an $80 four-star stay in downtown London.
+For those that enjoy the anonymity of hotels, sites like Booking.com have decent deals.
+My favorite would be Tripadvisor.
+The site provides you with recommendations/comments from other travelers, just for a peace of mind.

 This post contains affiliated links at no cost to you 🙂 All clicks will help with keeping this site alive and healthy!